scrapjs/audio-through-stream/readme.md

 Through stream for audio processing.
-Optimized to handle audio-data by sharing _AudioBuffer_s between streams instead of copying _Buffer_s, uses zero-buffering to avoid delays, provides simple interface to control the flow pressure, e. g. to bind processing to the real time or to easily debug values.
+Optimized to handle audio-data by sharing _AudioBuffer_ between streams instead of copying _Buffer_, uses zero-buffering to avoid delays, provides simple interface to control the flow pressure, e. g. to bind processing to the real time or to easily debug values.

 ## Usage